 Dr Loo Jing LiangHead and Senior ConsultantNeuro-Ophthalmology Department, SNEC

 I have been experiencing red, watery and itchy eyes over the past week.
 I have read reports that some people with COVID-19 developed symptoms affecting the eyes.
 Is conjunctivitis a symptom of COVID-19?
-What is the connection between pink eye, allergies and coronavirus?
+What is the connection between pink eye,

 Conjunctivitis, also known as pink eye, is an inflammation or infection of the clear tissue over the whites of your eyes and the inside of your eyelids.
 It usually leads to redness and swelling of your eyes.
 It can be caused by a viral or bacterial infection, or an allergy.